melonjs/melonjs.org/src/pages/tutorial/part-3-3-modifying-the-code.md

 These are the files used by the web server running on your computer.
 VS Code (the program in the screenshot) is a great tool to edit these files to change your code.
 However if you'd like to modify the images you're going to need specialized image editing software.

+Remember how we made a level in the last section?
+Let's try swapping out the current level for that one instead!

+TODO: load in the level "src/data/map/area01.tmx"

 <a href="/tutorial/" class="next">Up Next: ?</a>